Asheq/dotfiles/bin/README.md

-This folder should be included in PATH.
+This folder is included in PATH by .sh/login.sh
-It should contain scripts/sources; no binaries and no symlinks.
+It is checked into my dotfiles repository.
+It should not contain original scripts/binaries/appimages, but instead symlinks to them located elsewhere.
+The only exceptions are scripts/binaries/appimages that should themselves be checked in (rare).